ivan-moto/ivan-moto.github.io/_posts/2020-02-28-kotlin-interfaces-enforce-a-constructor.md

 }
 ```

-Strictly speaking, this is not a constructor, it's a function.
+Strictly speaking, `invoke` is not a constructor, it's a function.

 In Kotlin, we have [operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html).
 We can implement
 certain operators (such as + or == or >) on our types through regular functions (such as `operator fun plus(other: T): T` for +).

-It just so happens that `()` is an operator than we can overload, using the `operator` keyword and `invoke` function
+It just so happens that `()` is an operator that we can overload, using the `operator` keyword and `invoke` function
 name.

-Given that `invoke` is a regular function, we can go even further and require certain parameters.
-Or even `suspend` it.
+Given that `invoke` is a regular function, we can go even further and require certain parameters, or even `suspend` it.

 <hr>

 If you're interested in learning more Kotlin tips and tricks, I created a collection of Kotlin snippets that you can read
-and understand in 30 seconds: https://github.com/IvanMwiruki/30-seconds-of-kotlin
+and understand in 30 seconds: [https://github.com/IvanMwiruki/30-seconds-of-kotlin](https://github.com/IvanMwiruki/30-seconds-of-kotlin)